Steps in the FOI review process

 - make a final decision about the FOI review application.

-If the Commissioner makes a final decision, she can decide to:
+If the Commissioner decides to make a final decision, she can:

-- vary the decision (decision not changed but aspects of the decision modified), or
+- vary Ahpra’s decision (decision not changed but aspects of the decision modified), or

-- set aside the decision and make a fresh decision (make a new decision).
+- set aside Ahpra’s decision and make a fresh decision.

-The Commissioner will consider the information relevant to the matter, the preliminary view and any submissions received in response to the preliminary view.
-The Commissioner will write a report explaining her reasons for the decision.
+The Commissioner will consider the information provided throughout the application process..
+The Commissioner will then write a report explaining her reasons for the decision.
 A copy will be provided to the applicant, Ahpra and, if applicable, any other review party.

 Ahpra must comply with any final decision the Commissioner makes.